infracost/docs/docs/getting_started.md

 The key is saved in `~/.config/infracost/credentials.yml`.

 ### 3. Run it
+As mentioned in our FAQ, no cloud credentials or secrets are sent to the API.
+Infracost does not make any changes to your Terraform state or cloud resources.
 Run Infracost using our example Terraform project to see how it works:

 ```shell
 git clone https://github.com/infracost/example-terraform.git